flipgroup/ecs-deploy-action/readme.md

 ```
 Then I will go and update your service with a new docker image for you.
 That easy.

-What about environment't variables you ask?
+What about environment variables you ask?
 I'll just copy it over for you and assume you manage that some other way.

 I also play nice with [aws-actions/configure-aws-credentials](https://github.com/aws-actions/configure-aws-credentials)